EtherealEngine/ir-engine-launcher/README.md

 ### [Join our Discord](https://discord.gg/xrf)  [![Discord Chat](https://img.shields.io/discord/692672143053422678.svg)](https://discord.gg/xrf)

 **Your own sandbox in the Metaverse.
-Take what you need, or launch the full stack.
-Ethereal Engine Control Center is a desktop app for managing Ethereal Engine cluster.**
+Take what you need, or launch the full stack. iR Engine Launcher is a desktop app for managing an iR Engine cluster.**

 Electron based Ethereal Engine Server Cluster Creator app